-The Commercial Driving - Class A certificate program provides basic training in the principles and skills of commercial truck operation.
-Safe operating practices are integrated into the development of driving skills on the road.
-Each student must demonstrate proficiency in required behind-the-wheel (BTW) skills such as operating a commercial vehicle safely on public roads through a variety of maneuvers.
-At the completion of the program, the student is administered the Georgia CDL Skills Exam for a Class A or Class A automatic restricted license.
-West Georgia Technical College is an approved FMCSA Entry Level Driver Training (ELDT) provider.
+The Commercial Driving - Class A certificate program provides basic training in the principles and skills of commercial truck operations.
+The program is based on the definition of a truck driver as one who operates a commercial motor vehicle of all different sizes and descriptions on all types of roads.
+At the completion of the program, the student is administered the Georgia CDL Skills Exam.